 Ratatouille is an oh so versatile, traditional French dish from Nice and Provence.
 You can serve Ratatouille as a side dish, as a pasta sauce, over rice or just on its own with some crusty bread on the side.
 It takes a while to cook, but all the chopping and stirring can be very therapeutic in its own way.

 Although I have always loved ratatouille, it took me years to make it for myself.
-When I finally decided to try, I turned to the wonderful Nigella Lawson for inspiration.
-Nigella’s first cookbook, ‘How To Eat, The Pleasures and Principles of Good Food’, doesn’t always get mentioned very much any more.
-It’s a shame because it is a brilliant book.
+When I finally decided to try, I turned to Nigella Lawson’s first cookbook, ‘How To Eat, The Pleasures and Principles of Good Food’.

 How To Eat

 I was drawn to Nigella’s recipe for ratatouille as she does not salt and drain the aubergines (eggplant) or the zucchini (courgettes).
-I have never found these steps to be necessary, perhaps because I have been lucky enough never to meet a bitter aubergine, and also because I have a bit of an aversion to too much salt, having seen many of my family and friends being forced to eliminate it from their diets almost completely.
+I have never found these steps to be necessary.
+This may be because I have had the good fortune never to meet a bitter aubergine, and also because I have a bit of an aversion to too much salt, having seen many of my family and friends being forced to eliminate it from their diets almost completely.

 I also liked that Nigella’s version of this classic dish contains more zucchini than aubergine, a balance which I prefer.
 I did use yellow peppers as well as red ones, and I also eliminated the cilantro (coriander) Nigella calls for.
 My family don’t like it and it’s hard enough to get them to eat anything with chunks of tomato in it without putting a herb they don’t like in it as well.
 Instead I use a Herbs de Provence of or simply a mix of oregano, basil and thyme as well as lots of freshly ground black pepper and a pinch of salt.